nihilok/SmartHomeApp/README.md

 ### Installation:

-My setup involves 2 physical machines, a Raspberry Pi 3B as the main server (which also performs other tasks) and a separate portable Raspberry Pi Zero W as the temperature sensor.
+My setup involves 2 physical machines, a Raspberry Pi 3B as the main server (which also performs other tasks) connected to the relay that controls the central heating, and a separate portable Raspberry Pi Zero W as the temperature sensor.
 (In the near future, I may simplify this setup and utilise a microcontroller.)

 ###### Main server
 1. Clone the repository